 3 tsp peanut butter powder

 Preheat oven to 350 degrees Fahrenheit.

 Separate egg whites from egg yolks.
 Save egg yolks for another recipe or discard.

 Add tahini, nutritional yeast, and peanut butter powder to egg whites.
 Stir to combine.

-Add brown rice flour to egg mixture and stir until flour is fully incorporated and a stiff dough is formed.
+Add brown rice flour to the egg mixture and stir until flour is fully incorporated and a stiff dough is formed.